Basin77/Collecting-Final-Individual-Project/README.md

 ## tool
 During the research process, the research tools I mainly used were word clouds, VADER lexicon and TF-IDF modeling tools for text analysis.

+## CSV Profile
+Title (the name of the news)
+Time (the release time)
+Description (the text content of the news)
+Source (website)

+## Goal of the Analysis
+I wish to examine several aspects of news release timing, news text themes, news headline keywords, and sentiment analysis.

+1.What are the differences in the emotional attitudes of the texts presented for both sides of the story?
+2.Did the content of the reports change over time?
+3.What is the theme model of the news?